A data classification systemA data classification system

 Another key consideration is the potential risks associated with different types of data.
 For example, sensitive personal information such as medical records or financial data may require a higher level of protection than general business information.
 Understanding the risks associated with different types of data can help inform your classification strategy and ensure that appropriate security measures are in place.

-See also The Value of Threat Hunting for Incident Response
+See also The Role of Artificial Intelligence in Threat Identification and Incident Response

 Common challenges faced while implementing a data classification strategy